 There has been a lot of controversy around this term ‘poet’.
 I have read critics calling some artists ‘rhymists’, and I have witnessed someone walk out of an event for being called a ‘fake’ poet.
 There is always that disconnect between spoken word ‘poets’ and printed word ‘poets’.
 Can you say something controversial around this topic?

 My goodness!
 Wait, did you say you want me to say something controversial?
 Well, I seldom, if ever, contribute to literary controversies however much interesting they are.
 But now that you’ve asked, this is my riposte.
-If truth be told, I have also come across innumerable platforms, articles and books where literary scholars, critics as well as literati who refute the expression ‘spoken word poetry’.
+I have come across innumerable platforms, articles and books where literary scholars, critics as well as literati who refute the expression ‘spoken word poetry’.
 Their thesis is that ‘spoken word’ does not meet the salient features of a poem thus concluding that there isn’t such a thing as spoken word ‘poets’.
 I am in accord with them.

 You’ve published widely, both in print and online.
 That is no mean feat considering that print publications for poems is a rare phenomenon.
 You actually launched a children’s poetry book, When Children Dare to Dream, in Uganda, co-authored with Beverly Nambozo Nsengiyunva.
 How has the world been receiving your poetry?
 Would you say that finally, poetry is back to life?

 I usually receive encouraging commentaries and reviews from ardent poets, authors and scholars; some of whom are far more advanced in their literary pursuits than me.
 This surely funnels me into the right direction and psyches me up to craft greater pieces.